fluid-project/handbook.floeproject.org/src/collections/perspectives/en-CA/TheThreeDimensionsPartTwo.md

     parent: Perspectives
     key: "The Three Dimensions of Inclusive Design: Part Two"
     order: 4
+    thumbnailFilename: "perspectives_3-dimensions-pt2.png"
+    thumbnailAltText: "A diagram showing a starburst pattern with many dots and concentric circles, with more dots closer to the centre"
 ---

 This work "_The Three Dimensions of Inclusive Design: Part Two_", is a reproduction of